 What Does The Information Mean on These HUD Data Plates

 SNOW LOADS: The information on these data plates also illustrates information about the mobile home roof.
-It will tell you: how much snow it can handle.
-On the illustration below you will see a map of the United States with the number 20 PSF, 30 PSF and 40 PSF.
+It will tell you how much snow it can handle.
+On the illustration below you will see a map of the United States with the numbers 20 PSF, 30 PSF and 40 PSF.
 This tells you how much snow a roof can handle per square foot.
 20 being the weakest and 40 being the strongest.

 Building inspectors will refer to this information when the homes are being moved.
-It tells them if the roof can handle the weather conditions that visit that area.
+It tells them if the roof can handle the weather conditions that visit the area.
 You will want to check with your local building inspectors for your county before you move a mobile home.

 You will want to make sure your mobile home meets the criteria required by your local building codes.
 It is important to check on this before you purchase the home.
 You do not want to purchase a mobile home only to find out that the home does not meet the building zone criteria.

 The map pictures above also illustrates Wind Zone 1 and Wind Zone 2.
 Southern mobile homes will also show Wind Zone 3 options.
 If you live in a hurricane area building inspectors will refer to these numbers to see if they can sustain high winds.

 How many digits in a mobile home VIN number: What does a VIN number look like

 You might have found a set of numbers on your mobile home.
 Maybe you aren’t sure if this is the actual serial or VIN number.
 Mobile home VIN number can vary from just a few digits to a long number depending on the manufacturer of the mobile home.